October 2024

 Eosinophils, driven by interleukin-5 (IL-5), play a central role in more than 70% of severe asthma patients.
 While existing biologics targeting IL-5 have improved outcomes, their dosing schedules can be burdensome for lifelong treatment.

+However, despite the reduction in exacerbations and eosinophil counts, there were no significant improvements in asthma symptoms or lung function between the depemokimab and placebo groups.
+This suggests that there may be not-so-subtle differences in efficacy when long duration between dosing occurs.
 Future research should explore depemokimab impact on airway eosinophils and IL-5.
 The forthcoming NIMBLE trial will provide insights into depemokimab efficacy in well-controlled patients transitioning from other anti-IL-5/Rα therapies administered at shorter intervals.

-Professor David Jackson (Guy’s and St. Thomas’ NHS Foundation Trust and King’s College London), first author of the article published in The New England Journal of Medicine, commented on the importance of this study, as follows: "Whilst we already have several excellent, highly effective anti-IL-5/5R biologic therapies for our patients with severe asthma, as clinicians we face additional challenges that are often under-reported.
+Professor David Jackson (Guy’s and St. Thomas’ NHS Foundation Trust and King’s College London), first author of the article published in The New England Journal of Medicine, commented on the importance of this study, as follows: "Whilst we already have several excellent, highly effective anti-IL-5/5Rα biologic therapies for our patients with severe asthma, as clinicians we face additional challenges that are often under-reported.
 These include issues with adherence to biologic therapies when patients transfer to home administration, those with needle phobia who still request to attend clinic for every dose, and patients who feel that the current dosing intervals are suboptimal describing symptoms increasing in the one to two weeks prior to their next scheduled dose.
 All of these patients may particularly benefit from an anti-IL-5 therapy like depemokimab that only needs to be dosed every 6 months".

-Clotilde LacroixSanti Nolasco is a Medical Doctor, Respirologist, and PhD candidate at the University of Catania in Italy.
+Santi NolascoSanti Nolasco is a Medical Doctor, Respirologist, and PhD candidate at the University of Catania in Italy.
 His research focuses on complex airway diseases, with a particular interest in severe asthma.
 He spent six months at McMaster University in Canada (Airway Diseases Program) under the supervision of Prof. Parameswaran Nair and Dr. Manali Mukherjee, where he worked on airway biomarkers for clinical remission and on Charcot-Leyden crystals.

 Cookie Notice